dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Uruguay/uy-cards.md

 * For _**OneTimeToken**_, send the device FingerPrint you generate and the **OT token**.
 * For _**CommerceToken**_, there are two cases:
   * For Recurring purchases (Without CVV), send the device FingerPrint you generate and the **CT token**.
 You can use an existing **CT token** or generate one.
-  * For Purchases with CVV, generating a `DeviceFingerPrint` is unnecessary since when the customer enters the CVV; the system sends the value generated when displaying the CVV request page.
+  * For Purchases with CVV, generating a `DeviceFingerPrint` is unnecessary since when the customer enters the CVV, the system sends the value generated when displaying the CVV request page.
 Then, the system generates a Purchase in the _Pending_ state, and you need to redirect the customer to the URL returned in the `actionUrl` parameter where they enter the CVV.

 ## Response parameters
 For more information on the response parameters, please refer to the [Response parameters section]({{< ref purchase-operations.md>}}#response-parameters) of the Purchase creation.